betterscientificsoftware/bssw.io/Articles/Blog/SuperLUHowAdvancesInSwPracticesAreIncreasingSustainabilityAndCollaboration.md

-# SuperLU: All Grown Up and Showing Its Muscle in Tackling Sparse Linear Systems
+# SuperLU: How Advances in Software Practices are Increasing Sustainability and Collaboration

 #### Contributed by [Sherry Li](https://github.com/xiaoyeli "Sherry Li GitHub Profile")